kubecost/docs/aws-cloud-integrations.md

 # Cost and Usage Report Integration

 ## Step 1: Setting up the CUR
 Follow these steps to set up a Cost and Usage Report.
+For time granularity, select Daily.
 Be sure to enable Resource Ids and Athena integration when creating the CUR.
 [https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html)

 > Note the name of the bucket you create for CUR data.
 This will be used in the following step.